bifidotftw/metsim/README.md

 MetSim is employing object oriented programming where each metabolite pool is an object.
 Metabolite pools are stored in pandas dataframes where each column represents a carbon and each row a molecule.
 Unlabeled (12C) carbons are represented by a 0, while labeled (13C) carbons are represented by a 1.
-Consequently, a molecule is a sequence of 0s and 1s, for example {'C1': 0, 'C2': 0, 'C3': 1} represents a three-carbon metabolite, in this case lactate, which is labeled once.
+Consequently, a molecule is a sequence of 0s and 1s, for example {'C1': 0, 'C2': 0, 'C3': 1} represents a three-carbon metabolite which is labeled once at the C3 position.

 Calculation is done step-wise and every step consists of two sub-steps.
 First, from every metabolite pool random molecules are moved to an intermediate pool called tmp and subsequently distributed to the specified neighboring metabolite pools.